codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 {:start="3"}
 1. Return to the Products dashboard and select the Product, `demo-trioapp` in our case.
-  Both applications are displayed as part of the Product.
+  Both applications are now displayed as part of the Product.

 {% include
 	image.html